jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 In the following, we will consider each of the input fields.

-Gene set: Input any gene table here for which you intend to design a profile.
+**Gene set**:  Input any gene table here for which you intend to design a profile.
 The algorithm automatically identifies transcription factor genes in the input table and the matrices linked to these factors in the TRANSFAC® database.
 These matrices will be put into the newly created profile.